alaborderie/sync-lethal-mods/README.md

 Move the .exe file in the Lethal Company folder (e.g `C:\\Program Files\Steam\steamapps\common\Lethal Company\`) at the same level as the lethal compny .exe file or the BepInEx folder

+It should now run the Lethal Company.exe automatically after finishing the sync.

+# HOW TO REPLACE LETHAL COMPANY EXE BYTHIS

+Go on steam, Launch options and write the full path to the file (e.g `C:\\Program Files\Steam\steamapps\common\Lethal Company\`)

 ## YOU SHOULD HAVE BEPINEX INSTALLED AND SETUP BEFORE USING THIS

 Double click on the .exe file, wait for the download and copy.